 When starting a midwifery practice, one of the big decisions to make is what setting to deliver in.
 Do I want to offer home births, birth center deliveries, or hospital births?
-Do I want to offer a couple setting options?
-To help you in the decision process you are doing, here’s the different type of practice that you may want to know before you start your own midwifery practice.
-There are many midwifery businesses to start, but will focus on the common three I speak with midwives all over the country to help start:
+Do I want to offer a couple of setting options?
+To help you in the decision-making process you are doing, here are the different types of practice that you may want to know before you start your own midwifery practice.
+There are many midwifery businesses to start, but I will focus on the common three I speak with midwives all over the country to help start:

 Home Birth Practice

 Do you want to start out small and private?
 Home birth practice gives midwives the most autonomy possible but requires an extensive business background to be successful.
 A home birth practice is a birth that takes place in a residence rather than a hospital or birthing facility.
 Study shows that the ultimate goal of all maternity care professionals and parents is a safe birth and healthy outcome for women and their newborns regardless of the setting.
 Increasingly, women choose to give birth at home because they believe a home setting is a safe option.
 As a midwife, you will provide care independently in the home for healthy women during pregnancy, labor, and birth within the parameters of setting-specific, clinical practice guidelines.
 Midwifery care in any setting includes ongoing clinical assessments that inform risk evaluation and clinical decision making throughout pregnancy, labor, birth and the initial newborn and postpartum period.